Source code for pisces.extensions.simulation.core.initial_conditions

 from pisces.models.core.base import BaseModel

-from pisces.models.core.utils import load_model
+from pisces.models.core.utils import inspect_model_grid, load_model

 from pisces.utilities.config import ConfigManager